Overview

 Significant Issues

-1. Waiving of Procedural Safeguards: The resolution waives all points of order against the provisions in the bills, potentially reducing opportunities for thorough scrutiny and debate.
-This lack of debate could lead to overlooked issues or unintended consequences.
+The resolution waives all points of order against provisions and amendments in the bills, which might limit the possibility for scrutiny and debate.
+This could allow controversial or problematic provisions to pass without thorough examination.

 Issues